-Because there is specific content for this tutorial, the texture width and height here are set to match: 900×900 .
-The display width and height are the pixel size of the output that the configuration will be use on.
-Again, this needs to be pre-set to maintain a pixel-accurate relationship between the image remapping configuration data and the output's pixels.
+Because there is specific content for this tutorial, the texture width and height here are set to match: 900 x 900.
+The display width and height are analogous to the pixel size of the Global Surface in Mbox.
+Again, this needs to be preset to maintain a pixel-accurate relationship between the image remapping configuration data and the rendered output pixels.